Jordan 194: Livery

 The team's main sponsor was Sasol for the third and final year, with an additional financial support from Arisco, the Irish government and other smaller sponsors.
 Barclay sponsorship was dropped from the team.

 At the French Grand Prix, the 194s carried the scoreline of the Republic of Ireland football team's victory over Italy during the group stages of the 1994 FIFA World Cup.

+BOSS GP

+The 194 was used in the BOSS GP Series, driven by Tony Worswick and won the Open Class title in 1999 and 2001.